ColuLocalNetwork/CLN-solidity/docs/tutorial/2_MarketMaker.md

 >A market maker or liquidity provider is a company or an individual that quotes both a buy and a sell price in a financial instrument or commodity held in inventory, hoping to make a profit on the bid-offer spread, or turn

 Maybe some of the readers are proficient in economy, but I suppose some are not.
-So before writing about Colu's marker making I'd like to explain this broad definition.
+So before writing about Colu's market making I'd like to explain this broad definition.

 To "quote" just means to give a specific price for a commodity.
 And the market maker gives both buy and sell prices.
 While most of traders buy or sell a commodity, the market maker willing to do both.
 Strange, but let's give an example everyone is acquaintance with - the dollar/"your local currency" exchange booth.
 When I traveled to Mexico I used them multiple times along the way, trading dollars to pesos.
 Every one of them got a different exchange rate and it was kind of hard to find an optimal one.
 You can read more about [spread](https://en.wikipedia.org/wiki/Bid%E2%80%93ask_spread), but I guess you can imagine how these guys make money.